 Fact is, there is a reason people aren’t coming in from 3:00 PM–5:00 PM and you’ll be sending valuable marketing dollars down a black hole if you try to build this period.
 There are nearly one million restaurants in the United States and probably only 2% of them are busy from 3:00 PM–5:00 PM.
 Marketing can’t change behavior; it can only influence existing behaviors.
 Spend your marketing dollar where it will have the best return for your restaurant.

-The majority (somewhere in the range of 80%–90%) of chain restaurant marketing budgets are spent against new trial: getting new customers to visit for the first time.
+For restaurant chains, the majority (somewhere in the range of 80%–90%) of the marketing budget is spent against new trial: getting new customers to visit for the first time.
 This is the least effective place to spend your money.
 Most new trial efforts are spent against mass media advertising, which is costly and has a dismal return on investment.
 New customer acquisition is 7–10 times more expensive than building restaurant sales through increased frequency, check average and party size.

 If you cannot prove the dollars you spend persuade people to do business with you, you should not advertise.
 If you can’t see a direct relationship between marketing and increased sales, your marketing isn’t working.
 Marketing campaigns need to have measurable results.